johron/pues/README.md

         "# %name",
-        "- lorem ipsum dolor sit amet, consectetur adipiscing elit", } -- where it has the content of the readme here build = {} -- shell command for building run = {} -- shell command for running
+        "- lorem ipsum dolor sit amet, consectetur adipiscing elit", } -- where it has the content of the readme here managed = -- if does not exist then it is true, true|false|nothing build = {} -- shell command for building run = {} -- shell command for running
 } -- if these (^^^) parameters are missing they will be treated as false or nil